-In the experiment we photoassociate Rydberg molecules from cold Rb atoms out of a 1-D lattice dipole trap, which is loaded from a magneto-optical trap (MOT).
-An atom pair undergoes two-photon excitation to a (24$D_{J} + $5$S_{1/2}$) pair state (Fig.~\ref{fig:pecs_ex_joined}(b)).
-The lower-transition (780-nm) frequency is fixed to be 0.5-1 GHz blue-detuned from the $5P_{3/2}$ intermediate atomic state to mitigate scattering-induced heating, while the upper-transition (480-nm) frequency is scanned from the Rydberg atomic line to several hundred MHz below.
-A Rydberg molecule is excited when the detuning from the atomic line matches a molecular binding energy.
+In the experiment we photoassociate Rydberg molecules from cold Rb atoms out of a one-dimensional (1D) lattice dipole trap, which is loaded from a magneto-optical trap (MOT).
+An atom pair undergoes two-photon excitation to a (24$D_{J} + $5$S_{1/2}$) pair state [Fig.~\ref{fig:pecs_ex_joined}(b)].
+The fixed lower-transition (780-nm) frequency is 0.5-1~GHz blue-detuned from the $5P_{3/2}$ intermediate state to mitigate scattering-induced heating, while the upper-transition (480-nm) frequency is scanned from the Rydberg atomic line to several hundred MHz below.
+Rydberg molecules are formed when the detuning from the atomic line matches a molecular binding energy.

-The excitation scheme has three options, corresponding to eight combinations of ($I_2$, $F_2$, $J$): (1) To observe the isotope ($I_2$) dependence, we adjust our MOT laser frequencies to trap either isotope.
-(2) To observe the hyperfine ($F_2$) dependence, we prepare the atoms in either $F_>$ or $F_<$ by turning off the repumper either at the same time as the cooling laser or 150 $\mu$s earlier.
-We adjust the 780-nm laser frequency according to our choice for (1) and (2).
-Finally, (3) to observe 24$D$ $J = 3/2$ or $5/2$ Rydberg-ground molecules, the 480-nm laser frequency is changed by the Rydberg fine-structure splitting.
+We prepare molecules for eight cases of ($I_2$, $F_2$, $J$): (i) To observe the isotope ($I_2$) dependence, we adjust our MOT lasers to trap either isotope. (ii) To observe the hyperfine ($F_2$) dependence, we prepare the atoms in either $F_>$ or $F_<$ by turning off the repumper either at the same time as the cooling laser or 150 $\mu$s earlier.
+We adjust the 780-nm laser frequency according to our choice for (i) and (ii).
+Finally, (iii) to observe 24$D$ $J = 3/2$ or $5/2$ Rydberg-ground molecules, the 480-nm laser frequency is changed by the Rydberg fine-structure splitting (913 MHz).

-Figure~\ref{fig:cavity} shows the experimental geometry and the timing sequence.
-The lattice trap (1064-nm) is formed by a fundamental Gaussian mode of a near-concentric, in-vacuum cavity \cite{Chen2014praatomtrapping} with a trap depth of $\sim$40~MHz for Rb 5S$_{1/2}$.
-The lattice trap loads $\sim$2$ \times 10^4$ atoms from an overlapping MOT (Fig.~\ref{fig:cavity}(a)) to generate an atom cloud of about 18~$\mu$m in diameter and 700~$\mu$m in length.
-Absorption imaging reveals a transverse temperature of $\sim$180~$\mu$K and central volume density of $\sim$1.6$ \times 10^{11}$ cm$^{-3}$.

-Before photoassociation, we turn off both the MOT and the lattice trap to avoid light shifts.
-Several microseconds afterward, a 20-$\mu$s optical pulse of 780-nm and 480-nm light excites atoms to Rydberg atomic/molecular states.
-The 780-nm and 480-nm beams have respective waists of 20~$\mu$m and $\lesssim$ 100~$\mu$m and are co-aligned with the 1064-nm trap laser, creating an oblong excitation volume that overlaps well with the densest region of the atom cloud (Fig.~\ref{fig:cavity}(b)).
+Figure~\ref{fig:cavity} shows the experimental geometry and timing.
+The lattice trap (1064 nm) is formed by a fundamental Gaussian mode of a near-concentric, in-vacuum cavity \cite{Chen2014praatomtrapping} with a trap depth of $\sim$40~MHz for Rb 5S$_{1/2}$.
+The lattice trap loads $\sim$2$ \times 10^4$ atoms from an overlapping MOT (Fig.~\ref{fig:cavity}(a)) to generate an atom cloud of about 18~$\mu$m diameter, 700~$\mu$m length, transverse temperature $\sim$180~$\mu$K, and central volume density $\sim$1.6$ \times 10^{11}$ cm$^{-3}$.
+Before photoassociation, we turn off the MOT and the lattice trap to avoid light shifts.
+Several $\mu$s afterward, a 20-$\mu$s pulse of 780-nm and 480-nm light excites atoms to Rydberg atomic and molecular states.
+The 780-nm and 480-nm beams have respective waists of 20~$\mu$m and $\lesssim$ 100~$\mu$m and overlap with the 1064-nm trap, creating an oblong excitation volume in the densest region of the cloud.